Fostering a common culture

 Methods

-This strategy is completed by the addition of relevant references cited in the selected papers or identified in parallel.
+This strategy was completed by the addition of relevant references cited in the selected papers or identified in parallel.
 Using an alert system, papers are often identified a few weeks/months after publication.
 Therefore, bulletins may refer to articles published before the current month.

 Scientific watch requires processing a large number of papers and does not allow us to assess the editorial practices of each journal.
-If the practices of any of them seem questionable to you, do not hesitate to report it.LOS
+If the practices of any of them seem questionable to you, do not hesitate to report it.